mseri/cargo-ssearch/README.md

 # scrutch
-Tiny utility to search rust crates directly from the command line
+Tiny utility to search rust crates directly from the command line.
+The output gives all the necessary informations and uses colors to distinguish them more clearly.

 As simple as typing `scrutch -h`
 ```